 Or if a friend is doing everything they can to rank their new website on the front page with no luck, then pass this along.
 It might provide a convenient focus for them going forward.

 If you are looking for an experienced SEO team dedicated to the financial services industry, then get in touch.
-We can discuss your goals and get clear on what you and your team would like to achieve in 2018 and beyond.
+We can discuss your goals and get clear on what you and your team would like to achieve going forward.